 Centroid 2 | N | P | X |

-Similarly, we have calculated and completed the data points table.
+Similarly, we have calculated and completed the data point table.
 Data points are assigned to the closest centroid with a minimum difference value.

 S.N. | C1 | C2 | C3 | D1(M,Q,Z) | D2(N,P,X) |